bilani/CADER-Relaxation/query-relax/README.md

-# RUN THE APP USING : mvn exec:java -Dexec.mainClass="org.apache.jena.sparql.Education"
+# RUN THE APP USING :

-### SPARQL
+### mvn exec:java -Dexec.mainClass="org.apache.jena.sparql.Education"

-Query using SPARQL, relying on RDF
+(Query using SPARQL, relying on RDF)